Hantalyte/RunAsServiceAccount/README.md

 ## Installation and Compilation Information

 The program was written in C and compiled using Visual Studio 2022.
 To run it, simply download and launch the "RunAsServiceAccount.exe" file from the repository.
+Note that it must be run with administrative privileges.

 ## Usage